MrKeeey/Spring/ReadMe.txt

 - add new field: Age, with @Min and @Max annotation
 - add new field: zipCode, with @Pattern annotation
 - add new file: messages.properties for errors messages
-- add new validation CarNumber
+- add new custom validation CarNumber
--
+- add new class CarNumberValidator for custom validation -